 ---|---|---|---|

 TChar[N] | Implicit Access No Construction | Implicit Access No Construction | The decision to allow implicit access even in the case of zero-terminated arrays (which probably are not zero-terminated), lies in the fact that C++ string literals are fixed length arrays which are zero-terminated.
-Of-course, this implies that some care has to be taken when using "real" C++ character arrays with ALib strings.
+Of course, this implies that some care has to be taken when using "real" C++ character arrays with ALib strings.
 This conflict is unavoidable due to the C++ language definition. |

 const TChar* | Implicit Access Explicit Construction | Implicit Access Implicit Construction | Constant character pointers in C++ are "presumably" zero-terminated.
 This is this at least this librarie's interpretation of the C++ language standard.
 And this how most operating system's API calls expect a string value.
 Therefore, the type traits allow implicit access.
-Note that for the determination of the array length, const TChar* arrays have to be zero terminated!For the same reason, construction (here: conversion to) from non-zero terminated arrays has to be performed explicitly, while construction from zero-terminated arrays is implicitly possible. |
+Note that for the determination of the array length, const TChar* arrays have to be zero-terminated!For the same reason, construction (here: conversion to) from non-zero-terminated arrays has to be performed explicitly, while construction from zero-terminated arrays is implicitly possible. |

 TChar* | Explicit Access Explicit Construction | Explicit Access Explicit Construction | Mutable character pointers in C++ are "presumably" not zero-terminated.
-Therefore, the type traits demand explicit access and code that explicitly uses a mutable character pointer with method that use character traits (like the corresponding explicit constructor of class String does), needs to assure that the array is zero terminated.
+Therefore, the type traits demand explicit access and code that explicitly uses a mutable character pointer with method that use character traits (like the corresponding explicit constructor of class String does), needs to ensure that the array is zero-terminated.
 Mutable character pointers should not be used in the context of character array processing.
 Therefore, conversions to this type is possible only in an explicit fashion. |

 main()